CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-Configuration.md

     cumulus@switch:~$ net add bgp neighbor 10.10.10.101 remote-as external
     ```

-    For BGP to advertise IPv6 prefixes with IPv6 next hops, you need to an additional command to activate the BGP neighbor under the IPv6 address family:
+    For BGP to advertise IPv6 prefixes, you need to an additional command to activate the BGP neighbor under the IPv6 address family:

     ```
     cumulus@switch:~$ net add bgp neighbor 2001:db8:0002::0a00:0002 remote-as external